patkaiist/calc-fst/README.md

 ## Structure

 First an object is given which shows all possible replacements.
 The key for each item must be a single glyph.
-We convert digraphs to these futher down.
+We convert digraphs to these further down.

 ```javascript
 const replacements = {